Injectafer Lawsuit Updates

 HPP is a disturbance of the body’s electrolytes caused by low levels of phosphate in the blood.
 Some research has suggested that FCM increases the production of fibroblast growth factor 23 hormones in the body.
 Increases of this hormone are known to cause HPP.

-FIND OUT IF YOU MAY QUALIFY FOR AN INJECTAFER SETTLEMENT: As a result of the drug makers’ failure to adequately warn about the risks associated with their medication, Injectafer lawyers are evaluating whether users may be entitled to compensation through a product liability lawsuit or class action lawsuit.
+As a result of the drug makers’ failure to adequately warn about the risks associated with their medication, Injectafer lawyers are evaluating whether users may be entitled to compensation through a product liability lawsuit or class action lawsuit.

 According to allegations presented in the claims, Daiichi Sankyo and it’s American Regent ahd Luitpold Pharmaceuticals subsidiaries withheld important safety information about the HPP risks from Injectafer, and provided false and misleading label warnings and information about Injectafer’s safety for years.